Lesson 1: Intro to Serial

 2. The asynchronous serial communication frame

-3. Only one computer program can open a serial port at a time
+3. Only one program can open a serial port at a time

 4. Serial buffers